faahpamo/dao-design-pattern/README.md

 |1|Java|
 |2|The Java Programming Language|

 That's it.
 Very simple.
 The books database will be used by both command line and web based applications.
 So, it should support uniform access.
+We also want to see the beauty of this 'uniform access layer' while using two different databases - MySQL and Apache Derby.
+So, those are our two goals for this short project.

+The DAO pattern suggests to use an object called 'Data Access Object' which acts as an interface for all our data access needs.
+This object provides the abstraction and further encapsulates the entire access to the data storage.
+For our object oriented application, a data access object is another object to interact with - which makes our life a lot easier.